Understanding Your Emotions

 Posted Jun 12, 2017

-The study of emotions is a long-standing, multidisciplinary endeavor which only recently became organized with the unification of research professionals across several academic disciplines, including psychology, exploring what they call “affective science” (Gross & Barrett, 2013).
-This broad term attempts to encapsulate moods, emotions, and other motivated states as domains of interest which transcend the traditional borders of specific disciplines.
+The study of emotions is a long-standing, multidisciplinary endeavor that only recently became organized with the unification of research professionals across several academic disciplines, including psychology, exploring what they call “affective science” (Gross & Barrett, 2013).
+This broad term attempts to encapsulate moods, emotions, and other motivated states as domains of interest that transcend the traditional borders of specific disciplines.
 But why all the commotion over emotion?
 Over a century ago, Wilhelm Wundt described emotion as the “fundamental ingredient of the human mind."
-Contemporary researchers define emotion as flexible response sequences which are enacted each time an individual evaluates a situation as offering challenges or opportunities (Tooby & Cosmides, 1990).
+Contemporary researchers define emotion as flexible response sequences that are enacted each time an individual evaluates a situation as offering challenges or opportunities (Tooby & Cosmides, 1990).
 In short, emotions occur when situations are evaluated.

-Several theories on the function which emotions serve have been proposed.
+Several theories on the function emotions serve have been proposed.
 Many convergent themes of the function of emotion include cognitive aspects like the facilitation of decision-making, evolutionary aspects such as the preparation for rapid motor movements, and general aspects like how the individual matches his or her environmental circumstance at any given moment (Oatley & Johnson-Laird, 1987; Frijda, 1986; Schwarz & Clore, 1983; Fridlund, 1994).
 Emotions have also been identified to serve social functions such as informing one of another’s behavioral intention, hint at the “goodness” or “badness” or something, and work to script social behaviors (Keltner & Buswell, 1997; Walden, 1991).

 This evaluation of the situation at hand, leading to experiencing a specific emotion, initiates a sequence of changes in the experiential, behavioral, autonomic, and neuroendocrine systems (Lang, 1995).
 Depending on the evaluation, these system-level changes may be necessary for survival and adaptation.
 On the contrary, if a situation is appraised incorrectly, it may lead to a system-level change which is not only unnecessary but actually harmful to the individual.
 For example, an individual with chronic panic attacks may begin to fear that he or she is going “crazy” and this persistent worry leads to increased anxiety, which in turn may lead to autonomic arousal through accelerated heart rate, and overall elevated cortisol levels which have been linked to long-term negative health outcomes and comorbid stress-based clinical disorders.